 Computer programmers understand computer languages.
 In other words, they understand how to write the code that operates the software in question.
-The computer programmer is important because most people don’t read and write code.
-This isn’t as simplistic as it sounds.
-Users of computer apps, software and websites understand how to use the user interface.
+The computer programmer is important because most people who use computers don’t read and write code.
+But the process isn’t as simplistic as it sounds.
+Users of computer apps, software, and websites understand how to operate the user interface.
 This is often visual in nature.
 However, the user interface would not work if the computer programmer had not written the code to make it work.

 College for Aspiring Computer Programmers

-Aspiring computer programmers can and often do learn computer programming languages independently.
+Aspiring computer programmers can, and often do, learn computer programming languages independently.
+They may acquire certifications in specific programming languages or vendor-specific programming products.
+In fact, some companies looking to hire computer programmers may require their programmers to be certified in particular areas.
 However, employers often seek workers who have a formal college education to back up the skills they claim to have.

 Most professionals in computer programming have a bachelor’s degree, the United States Bureau of Labor Statistics (BLS) reported, though some have an associate’s degree.
 Computer science, which happens to be one of the top 10 degrees for the future, is a popular choice for aspiring computer programmers.
-Related computer majors are also acceptable.
+Other computer-related majors are also acceptable.
 College students in undergraduate computer science programs learn some programming languages, like Java, through their coursework.
-More importantly, aspiring programmers develop the skills to understand programming languages so they can easily learn new languages in the future, according to the BLS.
-Computer science students also learn to debug software programs and attain experience writing code through coursework and internship experiences.
+More importantly, aspiring programmers develop the fundamental skills needed to understand programming languages, which means that they can easily learn new languages in the future, according to the BLS.
+Also, computer science students learn to debug software programs, and they can attain experience writing code through both coursework and internship experiences.

 Specific Degrees for Computer Programmers

 However, the prospective employee still would have taken a number of classes in computer programming.
-This person might even have done an internship.
-During this internship, the computer programmer ideally would have been given the opportunity to work with computer programming to develop his or her skills further.
+This person might even have completed an internship.
+During an internship, the computer programmer ideally gained practical experience working with computer programming languages to enhance the skills learned in the classroom.

 Education Beyond the Bachelor’s Degree

 While a degree in computer science or a related field is sufficient education for attaining a computer programming job, long-term computer programmers never stop learning.
-As technology and programming languages evolve, they have to keep on top of changes through their own research or formal continuing education opportunities.
+As technology and programming languages evolve, professionals in this field must keep on top of changes, through their own research or through formal continuing education opportunities.

 Aside from these certificate programs, many computer programmers find that their income improves substantially if they earn a master’s degree.
 But is it really necessary to get an advanced computer programming degree in order to get a raise?
 According to Northeastern University, it is, or at least, it doesn’t hurt.
 Most people understand that earning a degree equals higher pay.
 In light of this, many people have earned bachelor’s degrees.
 At one point in history, not as many people had degrees, so a bachelor’s degree was enough to allow a person to advance in his or her career.
 That is not the case today.
 At least 40% of millennials have already earned a bachelor’s degree.

-What this means is that the bachelor’s degree alone no longer makes a job candidate stand out.
-Fewer people have advanced degrees, like master’s degrees in computer science.
-The difference in income for some of these advanced degree holders can be staggering.
+Today, a bachelor’s degree alone no longer makes a job candidate stand out from competition.
+But fewer people have advanced degrees, such as a master’s degree in computer science.
+The difference in income for people with these advanced degrees can be staggering.
 Earning a graduate-level degree can raise a person’s salary by $30,000 or $40,000 a year.
-In the computer science industry, this can translate into yearly incomes as high as $116,000 a year or more.
+In the computer science industry, this can translate into yearly incomes as high as six figures.

-The other advantage that an advanced degree gives its holder is a broader professional network.
-Here’s why this happens.
-College campuses today are often a student’s first access to a broader professional network.
-Many times employers will contact an academic department directly to advertise jobs.
+Another advantage that an advanced degree provides is a broader professional network.
+College campuses today are often a student’s first access to a more expansive professional network.
+Many times, employers will contact an academic department directly to advertise jobs.
 Sometimes, these jobs have already been advertised to the public.
-However, often only those in the know, in other words, those who are in the network, hear about the jobs.
-If the only people hearing about the job are the master’s students in a university’s computer science program, then the competition for these jobs gets lowered considerably.
+However, often only those in the know, in other words, those who are in the network, hear about these jobs.
+If the only people hearing about the job are the master’s students in a university’s computer science program, the competition for these jobs is dramatically lowered.

 Other Necessary Skills

 It is a misconception, however, that earning a computer programming degree is enough for the computer programmer to get a job.
-Granted, this degree can and will open doors for the programmer.
-It’s often enough to land the programmer his or her first jobs in the industry.
-It may not be enough to allow the programmer to keep his job, unfortunately.
+Earning the degree can and will open doors for the programmer, and it’s often enough to land the programmer a first job in the industry, but it may not be enough for advancement.
 Here’s why.
 Although most computer programmers work by themselves much of the time, they are not creating computer programs in a vacuum.
-In other words, there will be an end-user for this program.
+In other words, there will be an end-user for the program.
 A human being will use the program that the programmer designs.
-Therefore, the computer programmer must understand how people think, how his or her program can solve the users’ problems and how to anticipate how the program might be used in a business or personal setting.
+Therefore, the computer programmer must understand how people think, how the program can solve the users’ problems, and how to anticipate how the program might be used in a business or personal setting.

 The computer programmer may also be part of a team at work.
-As such, the computer programmer needs to also possess soft skills, like problem-solving, communication, critical thinking, and active listening.
-These are skills that employers have said over and over again that they would like potential employees to have, according to The Balance Careers.
+As such, the computer programmer needs to possess soft skills like active listening, communication, critical thinking, and problem-solving.
+According to the BLS, there are important qualities a computer programmer should possess to be successful in the industry and occupation.
+These skills include:

-Sometimes, the computer programmer can learn these skills in an internship or if he or she takes classes in communication while in college.
-It is critical that the person who possesses a computer programming degree also has soft skills.
-Often these skills are more difficult to develop because they require a person to work in what could be called gray areas.
-In other words, computer programming might be based on mathematical principles.
-Human interactions aren’t so black and white.
+Sometimes, the computer programmer can learn these skills in an internship or by taking classes in college.
+It is critical that the person who possesses a computer programming degree also has a certain number of soft skills.
+Often these skills are more difficult to develop, because they require a person to work in what could be called gray areas.
+In other words, computer programming might be based on mathematical principles, but human interactions aren’t so black and white.